Kudaes/rust_tips_and_tricks/README.md

 extern crate litcrypt;
 use_litcrypt!();
 ```
-From there, you can call the macro `lc!()` which will encrypt your string literals at compilation, and will unencrypt them at runtime:
+From there, you can call the macro `lc!()` which will encrypt your string literals at compilation time and will unencrypt them at runtime:
 ```rust
 /// Dynamically calls NtWriteVirtualMemory.
 ///